You have decided to remodel! How can you ensure the best finish and process? Read on.

 - Was he/she recommended to you?
 If not, get the names of recent and current clients to call and ask questions to.
 If they don’t give you a list of 10+, you might think twice.
 If the clients you call say the contractor blamed everyone else on the job site for any issues and never himself, run, run, run away!

 - Has the contractor done this exact type of work before?
-If he only built decks and now you are asking for a bath remodel…
+Please give and show examples.
+If he only built decks and now you are asking for a bath remodel, be careful.

 - Has he done work in your specific city…not Kansas City, but for example: Mission Hills, Leawood, Shawnee, Overland Park, etc. They need to understand that city’s permits.